Projects per year

 Professor Hunter's research takes place at the intersection between mental health and developmental psychology, and applies theoretical models of stress and coping within a social ecological framework to understand the psychological and social wellbeing of children and young people.
 At GCU, he leads the Child and Adolescent Health research group, and is a member of the Substance Use research group too.
 He is an Associate Editor at both Stigma and Health and the International Journal of Bullying Prevention.

-Current research interests include violence reduction, loneliness, and mental illness stigma and involve collaborations with Prof Steve Houghton, Prof Pam Qualter, Dr Nicola Cogan, Dr Bryan McCann, the Mental Health Foundation, See Me, and the Scottish Association for Mental Health.
+Current research interests include violence reduction, loneliness, and mental illness stigma and involve collaborations with Prof Steve Houghton, Prof Pam Qualter, Dr Bryan McCann, the Mental Health Foundation, See Me, and Scottish Action for Mental Health.

 Current student collaborators are:

-- 2022- Carol-Ann Chapman, Christy Sandbergen, and Suzy Klein are working on DPsych project which will consider resilience as an outcome of therapy, LGBTQ+ stigma, experiences of loneliness among people with autism, and mental health stigma and help-seeking among the performing arts community.
+- 2022- Christy Sandbergen and Suzy Klein are working on DPsych projects which will consider resilience as an outcome of therapy, LGBTQ+ stigma, and experiences of loneliness.

 - 2021- Annamae Burrows (PhD funded by GCU).
 This PhD will focus on how young men ‘do friendship’ and cope with loneliness, with and without alcohol.
 [Lead Supervisor: Prof Carol Emslie]